microsoft/covid-vaccine-bot/policies.md

 | scheduling_phone | [883-431-2053](tel:883-431-2053) |

-### name.usa::cdc/minnesota/state_name Active Phase (16_and_older)
+### name.usa::cdc/minnesota/state_name Active Phase (12_and_older)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* As of March 30, all Minnesotans 16 years of age and older will be eligible to receive a vaccine.
-Minnesota has directed providers to prioritize vaccine appointments for people most at risk of getting COVID-19, or those who could develop severe illness if infected.
-This includes older Minnesotans, those with underlying health conditions*, and those in essential jobs.
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/mississippi/state_name